THOMASELOVE/432-classes-2024/class12/README.md

 ## Quiz 1

-1. Quiz 1 will be made available by 5 PM today.
+1. [Quiz 1](https://github.com/THOMASELOVE/432-quizzes-2024/tree/main/quiz1) will be made available by 5 PM today.
-2. Don't forget about the bonus question for Quiz 1 is **now** available on [Campuswire](https://campuswire.com/).
+2. Don't forget that the bonus question for Quiz 1 is **now** available on [Campuswire](https://campuswire.com/).
 Look for the **Quiz 1 Bonus Question: "How to be a modern scientist"** post (it's #40).
 Responses are due to [Campuswire](https://campuswire.com/) by the time the Quiz is due.
 The bonus question will be worth approximately 3 points for a complete and well-written response, with some partial credit available.

 ## Finally...